paspanag/pjango/README.md

-The Almost Algebraic WSGI Framework
+The Almost Usable WSGI Framework

-The main goal of this framework is to abuse the dunder methods to compose a web app.
+The main goal of this framework is to use only the dunder methods to compose a web app.

 This first concept uses the `__add__()` dunder method to combine middlewares into applications